 Parallel computing models and languages relieve programmers from the details of synchronization, multithreading, fault tolerance, etc. So programmers can focus on how to express their domain-specific problems in the chosen language or model.
 Each language or model has different tradeoffs among expressiveness, usability and efficiency.
 Many models have been proposed for shared-memory (e.g. OpenMP, multithreading), distributed shared-memory (e.g. PGAS) and distributed-memory platforms (e.g. MapReduce).
-Which model or language to choose depends on application characteristic (e.g. CPU bound vs. IO bound, MapReduce vs. Directed Acyclic Graph (DAG)), system architecture (e.g. shared memory, distributed memory with low-latency network) and performance goal (e.g. latency vs. throughput).
+Which model or language to choose depends on application characteristics (e.g. compute bound vs. IO bound, MapReduce vs. Directed Acyclic Graph (DAG)), system architecture (e.g. shared memory, distributed memory with low-latency network), and performance goal (e.g. latency vs. throughput).

-Depending on the characteristics of hardware and application, the design of distributed computing runtimes has different goals.
+The design of distributed computing runtimes is aligned to the characteristics of target hardware and applications.
 High Performance Computing (HPC), High Throughput Computing (HTC), and Many Task Computing (MTC) are three well-researched categories.
-HPC emphasizes the use of large amounts of parallel computing power for short periods of time (e.g. hours and days) to complete a computation job.
+HPC emphasizes the use of large amounts of parallel computing power for short periods of time (e.g. hours and days) to complete a complex computation job.

 Tasks in HPC jobs are tightly coupled.
-HPC is mainly designed for supercomputers and clusters with low-latency interconnects.
-Top500 [13] uses LINPACK as the benchmark to measure the performance of the fastest machines in the world which is expressed in flops per second.
+HPC is mainly designed for supercomputers and clusters with lowlatency interconnects.
+Top500 [17] uses LINPACK as the benchmark to measure the performance of the fastest machines in the world which is expressed in flops per second.
 HTC emphasizes on executing as many tasks/jobs as possible for much longer time spans (e.g. months) and thus it prefers overall system throughput to the peak performance of an individual task.
 So HTC is measured by the number of tasks/jobs processed per month or per year.
 HTC can span over multiple clusters across different administrative domains by using various grid computing technologies.
 MTC lies between HPC and HTC, which emphasizes on utilizing as many resources as possible to accomplish a large number of computational tasks over short periods of time.
 Usually tasks in MTC are less coupled than those in HPC.
 In addition, MTC takes into consideration data-intensive computing where the volume of processed data may be extremely large.